jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 (9) A non-resident supplier who makes a supply of distantly taxable goods to which section 8(3)﻿(ab) applies or of remote services to which section 8(3)﻿(c) applies may choose to provide taxable supply information for the supply to a recipient of the supply if—
   (a) the supply is not of a contract of insurance; and (b) the supply of goods or services was incorrectly treated—
-    (i) under section 8(4D) or (4E) as being made in New Zealand when the supply should have been treated as being made outside New Zealand; or
+    (i) as being made in New Zealand when the supply should have been treated as being made outside New Zealand under section 8(4D) or (4E); or
-    (ii) under section 11A(1)﻿(x) as not being zero-rated when the supply should have been zero-rated; and (c) the value of the supply, in New Zealand currency as at the time of the supply, does not exceed $1,000; and (d) the recipient either or both—
+    (ii) as not being zero-rated when the supply should have been zero-rated under section 11A(1)﻿(x); and (c) the value of the supply, in New Zealand currency as at the time of the supply, does not exceed $1,000; and (d) the recipient either or both—
     (i) notifies the supplier that the recipient is a registered person: